 The emergence of new infectious diseases, potential re-emergence of past diseases and ongoing threat of other respiratory hazards has highlighted the need for health and community care organizations to develop and implement formal respiratory protection programs to protect workers from infectious agents.
-This program will train participants on the requirements within a respiratory protection program, including the legislation, knowledge and skills required to conduct their own qualitative fit testing (QLFT) as outlined by the CSA Standard Z94.4-11.
-This training includes a practical component where participants can practice the training and requirements in group work settings.
+This 4 hour program provides participants with the knowledge and skills required to conduct their own qualitative fit testing (QLFT) as required by the legislation, and as outlined by the CSA Standard Z94.4-18.
+The course includes a practical component where participants can apply and practice their newly acquired skills in small groups.

 - Explain why respiratory protection programs and fit testing are important